sklintyg/frontend/README.md

 To run tests in a perticular workspace `yarn workspace <name of workspace> test`

 ## Writing tests

-Below are recommended types of tests for a component.
-We are looking into [jest-axe](https://www.npmjs.com/package/jest-axe) for accessibility testing.

 Smoke test that checks if the component can be rendered without crashing.
 Ex: